 When choosing Bluetooth wireless kids headphones quality is important.
 Choosing a cheaper brand could mean poor battery quality or poor range.
 Both of these incidents can be incredibly frustrating both for adults and children.

 Now a limit to Bluetooth headphones for kids is often a lack of wire.
 Having a cord can be very helpful when connecting to a vehicle or airplane audio system.
 For this reason, we tend to lean towards wireless children’s headphones that have both wireless and corded options.
 This is also invaluable should you find yourself without a place to charge your batteries.

 Puro BT2200S – Our Top Choice

-The fit may be a bit too big as a a Bluetooth headphones for toddlers.
+The fit may be a bit too big as a Bluetooth headphone for toddlers.
 If you have a very small child, consider the Puro Junior Jams instead.
-They also have excellent sound quality, but tend to fit better for smaller children.
+They also have excellent sound quality but tend to fit better for smaller children.